XiaWenjun1/CW2024/README.md

 Boss Health Bar will hide when it got destroyed.
 Winning condition will show on left bottom of screen.
 Add object **heart**.
 It is an item spawn randomly in game.
 When collision with user plane, user will **increase 1 health(No maximum)**.
 Add one method in **HeartDisplay class (addHeart)** to show change in display heart.
 Add one method in **LevelView class(addHearts)** to calculate number to add health.
 Add **UserInputManager** to handle Key and Mouse inputs to short LevelParent and UserPlane Code.
+- **2024-11-20**: Add **ActiveActorManager** to handle list of friendlyUnits, enemyUnits, userProjectiles, enemyProjectiles, hearts and ammoBoxes.
+Add **CleanDestroyedManager** to remove destroyed actors, and move boundaries codes into it to short LevelParent codes.